AnywhereFitness2022/BackEnd/README.md

 [GET]/instructors/login

 - restricted endpoint for instructors only
-- use the following username and password to login as an instructor
+- use the following username and password to log in as an instructor
 - Takes in req.body with the following format:

 ```jsx